By: Catherine Li

 An entrepreneur may consider a few different sources when looking for startup capital to start their own business.

-Otherwise known as bootstrapping, this method of receiving capital uses the entrepreneur or business owner’s personal funds to create the startup.
+Also known as bootstrapping, this method of receiving capital uses the entrepreneur or business owner’s personal funds to create the startup.
 The owner can use acquired savings to pay for expenses, or they might even take out a new mortgage on their private investments to raise the necessary cash.

 - Tip: Crowdfunding sources include equity crowdfunding sites, marketplace lending, and rewards-based crowdfunding.